ayvi-0001/notion-api/README.md

 Current Notion-Version: 2022-06-28.

-This is still a work in progress, and features will continue to change.
+This project is still a work in progress, and features will continue to change.

-Here are a few examples so far:
+Below are a few examples of the current functionality.

 ---
 ```py